About the course

 Since the MSc is taught jointly by staff within the Social Sciences and Humanities Divisions, students will be part of a larger community of teachers, researchers and students with interests in South Asia.
 There are some 60 academics in Humanities and Social Sciences with South Asia research interests in Oxford.

-For parts of the research methods course, you will be taught alongside those studying for other MSc courses offered by SIAS, as well as students taking the MPhil in Modern South Asian Studies and doctoral students, opening up further possibilities for interdisciplinary learning and exchange.
+For parts of the research methods course, you will be taught alongside those studying for other MSc and MPhil courses offered by the Oxford School of Global and Area Studies (OSGA), as well as doctoral students, opening up further possibilities for interdisciplinary learning and exchange.

 For students who already have a grounding in a South Asian language, there are opportunities to proceed to an advanced level and to develop reading skills to attain a research proficiency.

-You will have access to the libraries, study spaces, common rooms and IT facilities of the School of Interdisciplinary Area Studies, and of the Faculty of Oriental Studies, as well as to the social and networking events organised by these two university centres.
+You will have access to the libraries, study spaces, common rooms and IT facilities of the Oxford School of Global and Area Studies, and of the Faculty of Oriental Studies, as well as to the social and networking events organised by these two university centres.

 Oxford also offers a wealth of resources for the study of South Asian art and material culture.
 The Ashmolean Museum contains collections encompassing art from the Islamic world, the Indian subcontinent and South-East Asia.
 The Pitt Rivers Museum holds important collections of ethnographic material from India, Bangladesh, Pakistan, Tibet, Nepal and Sri Lanka.
 The Museum of the History of Science houses an unrivalled collection of historic scientific instruments, including astrolabes and other instruments, with Persian, Arabic or Sanskrit inscriptions, manufactured by artisans in India.